ekorsak-deutsch/CIDM6330/Assignment 4/readme.md

 - The same API contract and endpoints
 - The repository pattern implementation
 - Similar data models and validation
-- The ability to use different storage mechanisms (Django ORM, CSV, in-memory)

 The Django implementation adds the powerful Django admin interface and leverages Django's mature ecosystem while keeping the API-first approach through Django Ninja.